photoprism/photoprism-docs/docs/getting-started/faq.md

 Our [Docker Compose](docker-compose.md) [examples](https://dl.photoprism.org/docker/) are continuously
 updated and inline documentation has been added to simplify installation.

-### Should I use SQLite, MariaDB, or MySQL? ###

-If you have few pictures, concurrent users, and CPU cores, [SQLite](https://www.sqlite.org/) may seem faster compared to full-featured database servers like [MariaDB](https://mariadb.com/).

-This changes as the index grows and the number of concurrent accesses increases.
-The way MariaDB and MySQL handle multiple queries is completely different and optimized for high concurrency.
-SQLite, for example, locks the index on updates so that other operations have to wait.
-In the worst case, this can lead to timeout errors.
-Its main advantage is that you don't need to run a separate database server.
-This can be very useful for testing and also works great if you only have a few thousand files to index.

-MariaDB lacks some features that [MySQL Enterprise Edition](https://www.mysql.com/products/enterprise/) offers.
-On the other hand, MariaDB has many optimizations.
-It is also completely open-source.

 ### Can I install PhotoPrism in a sub-directory on a shared domain?